PeterWangIntel/crosswalk-website/Writing-glib-based-Crosswalk-Extensions.md

 }
 ```

-An simple HTML to verify that our delayed_echo extension indeed
+A simple HTML to verify that our delayed_echo extension indeed
 does what it implies.